vdalseng/IoT-Kafka-Consumer/README.md

     Let it generate data and save to the stream-output.csv file, stop the consumer transformation when satisfied with amount of samples.

-    Open analytics transformation to view the csv file for analytics.
+    Open analytics.ktr to view the csv file for analytics.